great-expectations/great_expectations/docs/docusaurus/docs/core/validate_data/checkpoints/manage_checkpoints.md

 3. Overwrite the Checkpoint values with updated lists.

-  In this example, the Checkpoint Validations Definitions and Actions receive updates:
+  In this example, the Checkpoint Validation Definitions and Actions receive updates:

   ```python title="Python" name="/core/validate_data/checkpoints/_examples/update_a_checkpoint.py full update values"
   ```